Information for Clients

 Qualifying for an Appointed Attorney

-There are 2 considerations relevant to whether the accused qualifies for an appointed attorney: (1) the nature of his case and (2) his finances.
+There are 2 considerations relevant to whether the accused qualifies for an appointed attorney: (1) the nature of his case and (2) his or her ability to hire a lawyer.

 The Nature of the Case

 Not all cases are eligible for an appointed attorney.
-In order to qualify for an appointed attorney, the charges must be either a felony or misdemeanor which could result in imprisonment if the accused is convicted.
+In order to qualify for an appointed attorney from the LPDO, the charges must be either a non-capital felony or misdemeanor which could result in imprisonment if the accused is convicted.
 If it is a fine-only offense, the accused will not qualify for an appointed attorney.

 The Accused's Finances